WRTL MRL 6

-While this lantern is nowadays badged as a WRTL product, the design design dates to GEC days; it being known as the Z8600 back then.
+While this lantern was badged as a WRTL product towards the end of its manufacture, the design design dates to GEC days; it being known as the Z8600 back then, and was also sold as the Phosco P426.
 This lantern is brand new and unused, and entered the collection on Monday, 18th February 2008.
 It is internally dated to 2006, proving that there was still a market for these lanterns right into the 21st century, albeit in much smaller numbers than there once was.

 The lantern is constructed of GRP - this has a nasty habit of becoming rather rough over time, when the lanterns are installed in their native outdoor environment.